 Your loan servicer is an important intermediary between you and your lender.
 Your servicer helps you manage your loans, and if you are ever in a bind, they can discuss different repayment options with you.

-One of the most popular loan servicers is Great Lakes Higher Education Corporation, commonly referred to as simply “Great Lakes.”
+One federal loan servicer is the Great Lakes Higher Education Corporation, commonly referred to as simply “Great Lakes.”

 If you have Great Lakes student loans, read on to learn how you can take full advantage of the benefits you servicer offers and pay off your loans ASAP.